St. Bernard Parish, Louisiana: Media

 While St. Bernard is served mainly by New Orleans media sources, such as a local section of The Times-Picayune, the Parish does have multiple newspapers.
 The St. Bernard Voice, established in 1890, serves as the official journal of the parish.
 The St. Bernard News was established in 1967 and publishes weekly.

 Formerly published newspapers that served the parish include the St. Bernard Eagle and the St. Bernard Weekly Eagle which published in the 1870s through 1884 in Arabi, Progress which published from Stock Landing (Arabi) in 1888–1889, St. Bernard Protector 1925–1926, and the St. Bernard Guide which published from 1982 to 1986.

 Politics

+Up to 1944, like all of Louisiana, St. Bernard Parish was almost unanimously Democratic.
+However, like neighbouring Plaquemines Parish, St. Bernard Parish was ruled by the notorious political boss Leander Perez, who directed voters away from the national party to Strom Thurmond in 1948 and to Dwight D. Eisenhower in the ensuing decade.
+Apart from giving almost seventy percent of its ballots to segregationist George Wallace in 1968, St. Bernard Parish has remained strongly Republican ever since then.
+Although Jimmy Carter in 1976 and Bill Clinton in 1996 did carry it by plurality, Franklin D. Roosevelt remains the last Democratic presidential nominee to gain an absolute majority.